adityas0911/CCBD-Project/README.md

 ## Project Overview

-This [repository](https://github.com/adityas0911/CCBD-Project) contains code to simulate gravity-based calculations using PySpark and CUDA.
-It is designed to show comparisions between PySpark and CUDA.
+This [repository](https://github.com/adityas0911/CCBD-Project) contains code to simulate gravity-based calculations using pyspark and CUDA.
+It is designed to show comparisions between pyspark and CUDA.
 The main parts of the project consists of:

 ### 1. README file for instruction on running the project ([README.md](README.md))